-MAMH and it's partners secured a \$3.75M increase (over FY24) to support the Department of Mental Health Adult Emergency Department (ED) Diversion Initiative which seeks to alleviate the ongoing challenges associated with ED boarding by swiftly transitioning people with mental health conditions currently boarding in EDs to community-based treatment and by preventing potential ED visits in the first place.
-The initiative demonstrates a commitment towards community-based mental health support and the reduction of systemic pressures on EDs, benefiting both individuals in crisis and the healthcare system at large.
+MAMH and its partners secured a \$3.75M increase in FY25 funding to support the Department of Mental Health Adult Emergency Department (ED) Diversion Initiative, which seeks to alleviate the ongoing challenges associated with ED boarding by swiftly transitioning people with mental health conditions currently boarding in EDs to community-based treatment and by preventing potential ED visits in the first place.
+The initiative demonstrates a commitment toward community-based mental health support and the reduction of systemic pressures on EDs, benefiting both individuals in crisis and the healthcare system at large.